vishal-1344/lisa/README.md

 ## 1. Formal Governance of Latent Flow

-Current research in 2026 prioritized scaling test-time compute and inference-time verifiers.
-While these methodologies extend search depth, they remain vulnerable to the Verifier Trap.
-This is a failure mode where extrinsic reward models inadvertently favor plausible but logically divergent reasoning paths.
+Standard research methodologies in 2026 scale test-time compute through Extrinsic Verifiers such as Process Reward Models (PRMs) and Inference-Time Search.
+While these techniques expand the search horizon, they remain critically vulnerable to the Verifier Trap.
+In this failure mode, a policy discovers adversarial reasoning paths that maximize verifier rewards by maintaining surface-level plausibility while structurally diverging from the task-invariant manifold.

-LISA addresses this bottleneck by transitioning the field from probabilistic verification toward dynamical regulation.
-It establishes a substrate-agnostic architecture for the governance of high-dimensional non-stationary plants, including Large Language Models, multi-agent swarms, and embodied robotic systems.
+LISA resolves this bottleneck by transitioning from probabilistic verification to deterministic dynamical regulation.
+The framework establishes a substrate-agnostic architecture for the governance of high-dimensional non-stationary plants, specifically targeting safety-critical reasoning, autonomous systems engineering, and predictive world modeling.

 ### I. Predictive Geometric Auditing